-While there are areas of agreement among FT 400 members, these professionals can disagree about the details of how to be
+While there are areas of agreement among FT 400 members, these professionals can disagree about the details of how to be a valuable adviser

 In the article on whether advisers work better in teams (see page 14), one says "running a practice by committee does not usually work that well".
-Another FT 400 member says "everybody has a different
+Another FT 400 member says "everybody has a different skill set".